 Certificate & Diploma in Communicative Arabic

-This is a one-year programme with three syllabus units taught over three terms.
+The Graduate Diploma in Arabic is a one-year programme with three syllabus units (5 study modules) taught over three terms in one academic year.

-The Diploma in Communicative Arabic at SOAS Language Centre in London is designed to prepare students with no previous knowledge of Arabic to live and work in an Arabic-speaking environment.
-In addition to learning modern standard Arabic, both written and spoken, students will be introduced to Arabic dialects.
+The Diploma in Communicative Arabic programme at SOAS Language Centre in London is designed to prepare students with no previous knowledge of Arabic to live and work in an Arabic-speaking environment.

-Students who successfully complete Unit 1 may progress to Unit 2.
-Students who successfully complete Units/Terms 1 and 2 are awarded the Certificate in Communicative Arabic and may progress to Term 3.
-Students who successfully complete Units/Terms 2 and 3 are awarded the Diploma in Communicative Arabic.
-'Successful completion' means that the student has met the attendance requirements for the term, has submitted satisfactory course work and passed the end-of-unit oral and written exams.
+Students who successfully complete both the Term 2 and Term 3 units of the programme are awarded the Graduate Diploma in Communicative Arabic.
+'Successful completion' means that the student has met the attendance requirements for each Unit/Term, submitted satisfactory course work and passed all the end-of-unit/term exams.

 A student awarded the Diploma will be able to communicate effectively in Arabic in a wide range of social and professional situations and be able to read and write Arabic of considerable complexity, ranging across a wide variety of topics.
 S/he will have an assured command of the grammar and vocabulary of the language and be able to participate confidently in conversations that cover more sophisticated topics and/or involve mixed registers.